odaridavid/WeatherApp/README.md

 # Things I would have loved to do 💙

-1. Time formatting i.e current time
+1. Time formatting i.e current time.
-2. Add better app icon for debug and release .
+2. Add better app icon for debug and release.
+3. Define a better app theme.

 # Screenshots 📱